Darren Espanto: 2020-2023

-On January 16, 2022, Espanto was the featured performer on the "By Request (a Benefit Concert)" series launched by ABS-CBN for the victims of Typhoon Odette, where a total of P464,000 donation was raised.
-On January 28, 2022, Espanto was the guest performer of Angeline Quinto in her 10Q: Ten Years of Angeline Quinto concert series streamed live via KTX.ph, along with Gary Valenciano.
 On April 1, 2022, Espanto released his latest track, "Pabalik Sa'yo" under UMUSIC Philippines.
 The track and the lyric video claimed the No. 3 and No. 1 spots of Apple's iTunes store Philippines an hour after its release.
 On April 26, 2022, Espanto was part of the special guests of P-pop group Calista's debut concert Vax to Normal.
 Espanto is also part of the EZ Mil: Panalo Homecoming Tour 2022 which kicked off on April 29, 2022, at the New Frontier Theater.
 On June 9, 2022, Espanto is one of the Southeast Asian artists who collaborated with English music sensation, Calum Scott for the version of Scott's track, "Heaven".
 The song climbed to No. 2 of iTunes store Philippines immediately after its release.
 On June 11, 2022, Espanto is also one of Anne Curtis' guest artists in her Luv-Anne: The Comeback Concert held at the Resorts World Manila.
 In July 2022, Espanto was part of Vice Ganda's Fully VICE-cinated US Tour 2022 which includes performances in California, Seattle and New Jersey.
 On July 8, 2022, Republic Records Philippines was launched and it will house known recording artists, including Espanto.
 The same date, the teaser for Lyric and Beat, a musical series under Dreamscape Entertainment was released which stars Espanto among the main casts.
 The series premiered on August 10, 2022, on iWantTFC.
 Among the series' soundtracks, "Pagbigyang Muli" and "Duyan" interpreted by Espanto reached No. 5 of iTunes store Philippines' Top Songs a few hours after their release.
-On September 12, 2022, the Bacolod City government unveiled the music video of "Smile Again" or "Balik Yuhum", the official theme song interpreted by Espanto for the Masskara Festival 2022, a grand annual festival celebrated in the province of Negros Occidental.
-On October 1, 2022, Espanto joined the line-up of world-class Filipino artists in the first-ever 1MX music festival in London, which showcased the Filipino culture, food and music in one event.
-On October 12, 2022, the digital version of "Smile Again" was released in various streaming platforms.
-The same day, the music video for "First Day Vibe", a collaboration theme song for an endorsement with AC Bonifacio and "Lyric and Beat" was released under Star Music.
-The digital version of the song was released in September 2022.
-Also on October 12, Espanto's cover of "Top of the World", the theme song from Columbia Pictures Philippines' animated movie, Lyle, Lyle, Crocodile starring Shawn Mendes, was released.
-On October 15, 2022, Espanto was one of the guest artists in the 20th Anniversary Concert of one of OPM's well-known songwriters and hitmakers, Jonathan Manalo, titled "Mr. Music: The Hits of Jonathan Manalo".
-On October 20, 2022, Espanto was the special guest in Calum Scott's Bridges Asia Tour Live in Manila where the two performed their collaboration "Heaven".
-On November 19, 2022, Espanto was part of the search for the Next Global Pop Group program, "Dream Maker" which ran until February 2023, as one of its Pinoy Dream Mentors.
-On December 3, 2023, Espanto was one of the Pinoy pop acts who opened for the K-pop group sensation ENHYPEN in their "Fun Meet in Manila" held at the Araneta Coliseum.